adriancooney/aristochart/README.md

 * Themes.

 ## Theming
 Duplicate the `themes/default` and edit at will.
 All themes are merged with the defaults where the theme overwrites the defaults so any property omitted in the theme will still be present from the defaults.
-Take a screenshot of it being used in `examples/basic` and save it in your themes folder as `screenshot` and then submit a pull request.
+Take a screenshot of it being used in `examples/basic` and save it in the `themes` folder as "screenshot".
+Submit a pull request and get yourself on the contributors list.
 All themes are welcome!

 ### Concepts
 Every feature in Aristochart has a render function whereby the appropriate data is sent and it's up to that functio to render it on screen.
 Aristochart is more like a data manager and delegates the rendering to the appropriate functions.
 This table shows the parameters that are sent to the different functions.